polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 The VirtIO layer uses a communication abstraction known as a "virtqueue" to transfer data to/from shared memory.
 Internally, virtqueues use a ring buffer mechanism known as a vring.

-Vrings reside in shared memory and contain buffer descriptor which points to actual buffers that are exchanged between the master and remote contexts.
+Vrings reside in shared memory and contain buffer descriptors which point to actual buffers that are exchanged between the master and remote contexts.

-Vrings are uni-directional, one vring is dedicated to transmit message to the remote processor, and the other vring is used to receive messages from the remote processor.
+Vrings are uni-directional, one vring is dedicated to transmit a message to the remote processor, and the other vring is used to receive messages from the remote processor.

 ![rpmsg-virtio](images/virtio.png)

-For more information on VirtIO framework, please refer to the [OpenAMP RPMsg VirtIO implementation](https://github.com/OpenAMP/open-amp/wiki/OpenAMP-RPMsg-Virtio-Implementation).
+For more information on the VirtIO framework, please refer to the [OpenAMP RPMsg VirtIO implementation](https://github.com/OpenAMP/open-amp/wiki/OpenAMP-RPMsg-Virtio-Implementation).

 #### Physical Layer